51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 33. Tarragon Hibiscus Spritz

-Brewed and chilled hibiscus tea adds a fun red-ish pink hue to this non-alcoholic Thanksgiving mocktail.
-While these flavors are refreshing all year round the bright red hue feels very Fall-themed.
+Brewed and chilled hibiscus tea adds a fun reddish-pink hue to this non-alcoholic Thanksgiving mocktail.
+While these flavors are refreshing all year round the bright red hue feels very on theme for the Thanksgiving season.
 Muddle together blackberries and a few tarragon leaves with a sprinkle of sugar.
 Top with hibiscus tea and some sparkling water for effervescence and garnish with a sprig of tarragon.

 34. Spiced Tea

 You can serve this Thanksgiving mocktail hot or cold, depending on the climate.
-Use your favorite blend of Chai, stir in some orange juice and squeeze a lemon.
+Use your favorite blend of Chai, stir in some orange juice and a squeeze of lemon.
 Serve with a cinnamon stick for a non-alcoholic relative of the hot toddy.

 35. Fizzy Pomegranate Punch

 Wow your guests with a punch bowl full of this sparkling pomegranate mixer, made extra special with a show-stopping giant floating ice cube.
 Fill your bundt pan with water and a whole bunch of pomegranate arils.
 In your punch bowl, stir together pomegranate juice, orange juice and some apple cider.
-If you want to make this a Thanksgiving cocktail, opt for spiked apple cider.
-Keep it as a mocktail by just using sparkling juice.
+If you want to make this an alcohol Thanksgiving cocktail, opt for spiked apple cider, or keep it as a mocktail by just using sparkling juice.

 36. Comfort and Joy

 You’ll need a bottle of non-alcoholic whiskey for this warming Thanksgiving mocktail.
-The same warmth and spice of whiskey but zero-proof, stir it shot or two together with apple cider, a splash of citrus and a little bit of your favorite sweetener.
-Enjoy this one hot or cold.
+Stir a shot or two with apple cider, a splash of citrus and a touch of your favorite sweetener, then serve hot or chilled for a cozy, zero-proof sip.

 36. Cranberry Mojito

-Muddle fresh cranberries and mint with a dash of sugar before topping with sparkling water and a splash of cranberry juice.
-This Thanksgiving mocktail is perfect for the holiday season.
-Serve it in a tall glass garnished with a few whole cranberries and a mint leaf.
+Muddle fresh cranberries and mint with a little sugar, then top with sparkling water and a splash of cranberry juice.
+This bright, fizzy Thanksgiving mocktail looks festive in a tall glass with a few cranberries and a mint leaf on top.

 38. Hot Pumpkin Pie

 Those who don’t drink alcohol don’t have to miss out on all the delicious Thanksgiving cocktails.
-This hot pumpkin pie is non-alcoholic and plenty rich–some might even say it could replace dessert.
+This hot pumpkin pie is non-alcoholic and heavenly rich – some might even say it could replace dessert.
 Utilize a zero-proof rum for a little extra spice, then blend heavy cream, pumpkin pie spice, vanilla and a little bit of homemade simple syrup.
 Garnish with star anise or some freshly grated nutmeg and sip it, chilled, out of a martini glass.

 39. Cranberry Gimlet

-Mix up a big bowl of this tangy cranberry punch for the family.
+Whip up a big bowl of tangy cranberry punch that everyone can enjoy.
 It can be enjoyed with or without alcohol and packs a tart and sweet flavor that makes you want more.
-Cranberry juice and a bit of sugar combine with ginger ale for the base.
-You can stir in rum if everyone is over 21, or leave it on the side to serve both crowds.
+Cranberry juice and a bit of sugar combine with ginger ale for the base, while rum on the side keeps both kids and adults happy.
 Add cranberries, lemon and orange wedges to your punch bowl to add extra fun and flavors to this Thanksgiving cocktail.

 42. Hot Toddies